Skyemou5/Knowledge-Garden/content/notes/3D-Modeling/blender/Lessons/Grease Pencil.md

 ---
 ## Grease Pencil Workflows

 When you use grease pencil there are many different workflows.
 Often workflows still include modeling especially for 3D illustrations.

 ### Materials vs. Vertex Color

 There are pros and cons to each workflow.
 When you are using materials for all your colors

+Materials are a nice way to organize your colors.
+It's like using a set palette.

 ### Sketching